 - Securing suitable support or services for the person they care for

 - Managing communications in complex and changing circumstances

 Solutions to some of these difficulties are emerging: employee wellness programmes; organisational schemes offering support to working carers; imaginative IT or technological solutions; care services tailored to individual needs.
 This theme will explore promising solutions, ongoing challenges, and the consequences of combining work and care, as this experience becomes more common around the world.

-Theme conveners: Attracta Lafferty (University College Dublin) and Kate Hamblin (University of Sheffield)
+Theme conveners: Dr Attracta Lafferty (University College Dublin) and Dr Kate Hamblin (University of Sheffield).